JaimeenMakavana/prompts-registry/README.md

 # prompts-registry
-A curated collection of high-performance LLM prompts designed for software architecture, and AI agent orchestration.
+A curated collection of high-performance LLM prompts designed for software architecture, and AI agent orchestration .